asthabhatiwara/Cartoonify-Image-with-OpenCV/README.md

 Implementation of Digital Image Smoothing Filters, Edge Detection Algorithms in order to create a cartoon effect.

 ## Cartonify.py
-This file import all required required modules.
+This file imports all required required modules.
   1.easygui: Imported to open a file box.
 It will allow us to select any file from our system.
   2.Matplotlib: For visualization and plotting of images.